LightBurnSoftware/lbp/lbp/spec.md

 - `unit_millidegrees`, for rotational systems.
 - `unit_steps`, for stepper motors.

+These units will inform the meaning of arguments in movement commands, position queries, and configurations for that axis.
+(See below for configuration)

+For now, all XYZ and UV are assumed to use micrometers, and ABC are assumed to use millidegrees.

 ### Composition Example:
 Consider the command `cmd_cut_abs_xy` ("Move to absolute X and Y position while cutting"):